MathieuBuisson/vsts-PSCodeHealth/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.
-How is this affected you ?
+How is this affecting you ?
 Providing context helps us come up with a solution that is most useful and prioritize feature requests.